tschallacka/normal_javascript_interpreted_as_typescript_wild_west_developer/README.md

 Ideally there'd be a setting on how to interpret the files, or it interpreting things via the presence of a tsconfig.json or not.
 But right now this is a major annoyance as it is not a valid error in a javascript context.

 ------
+This github is made in relation to this issue: https://github.com/eclipse/wildwebdeveloper/issues/393